sathvikinguva/AI-LMS/README.md

 - `npm run build`: Builds the application for production.
 - `npm run lint`: Lints the codebase using ESLint.
 - `npm run preview`: Previews the production build.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.